PHPers/website/README.md

 $ npm run dependencies
 ```

 Run default gulp task.
-It download dependencies using Bower, compile SCSS and do some other stuff.
+It download (if needed) dependencies, compile SCSS and do some other stuff.
 Last task run sass:watch

 ```bash